 Osteoporosis is a disease that causes bones to become brittle and more likely to fracture (break).
 With osteoporosis, the bones lose density.
-Bone density measures the amount of bone tissue that is in your bones.
+Bone density is the amount of bone tissue that is in your bones.

-When Are Medicines Used?
+When are Medicines Used?

-Your doctor is more likely to prescribe medicines if:
+Your doctor may prescribe medicines when:

-- You have a bone fracture, and a bone density test shows you have thinner than normal bones but not osteoporosis.
+- You have a bone fracture, and a bone density test shows you have thinner than normal bones, but not osteoporosis.

 - You have a bone fracture that occurs without any significant injury.

-Bisphosphonates are the main drugs that are used to both prevent and treat bone loss.
+Bisphosphonates are the main medicines that are used to both prevent and treat bone loss.
 They are most often taken by mouth.
 You may take a pill either once a week or once a month.

-Less common side effects of bisphosphonates are:
+Rare side effects are:

 - Low blood calcium level